navpil/muad-di/Readme.md

 > What can be this magic?

 We need to find a component and inject it.
-Finding a correct component is "discovery".
+Finding a correct component is "Resolution".
-Injecting a component is "injection".
+Injecting a component is "Injection".

-IoC containers can do both, even though these are different things (SPI is discovery without an injection, Spring xml configuration is injection without discovery).
+IoC containers can do both, even though these are different things (SPI is Resolution without an injection, Spring xml configuration is injection without Resolution).

 > IoC stands for Inversion of Control - don't call us, we will call you.
 > That's a generic principle used in frameworks - code is written so that framework calls it.